SpontanCombust/rusty_witcher_debugger/README.md

 ## Usage

 In order to use this tool make sure the game is running and that it was launched with following arguments: -net -debugscripts.
-By default for a program to exit after handling a command you need to press Enter.
-This however can be configured with appropriate flags.

 Print help information.
 ```ps1